VCityTeam/UD-Reproducibility/Articles/2022_Py3DTilers/readme.md

 ## Installation

-You can use either the Python application or the docker.
+You can use either the Python application or the docker of Py3DTilers.

-### Install Py3DTilers
+### Install the application

-Follow [installation steps](https://github.com/VCityTeam/py3dtilers#installation-from-sources) to install Py3DTilers
+Follow [installation steps](https://github.com/VCityTeam/py3dtilers#installation-from-sources) to install Py3DTilers.

 ### Install the docker